irisnet/irisnet/WHITEPAPER.md

 ### Advisors

+**Dr. Shuo Bai**

+Dr. Bai is the director of ChinaLedger Technical Committee, and former Chief Architect of Shanghai Stock Exchange.
+He is a senior blockchain professional who graduated from Peking University with doctorate of science.
+Previously, he has been worked as researcher, doctoral student advisor , director of software department, and chief scientist in the Institute of Computing Technology, Chinese Academy of Sciences.
+He led the establishment of China National Internet Emergency Center (CNCERT/CC) since 2000.
+Mr. Bai has rich experiences in theoretical research and technical practices in the fields of financial exchanges, consortium and public blockchains.

 **Jim Yang**

 [Jim Yang](https://www.linkedin.com/in/jimyang/) runs Strategy for Tendermint.
 He was the founder and CEO at ChatX, mobile messaging studio.
 ChatX developed various mobile messaging/social apps.
 He also co-founded Identyx, where he served as CEO until its acquisition by Red Hat.
 Identyx developed an open source enterprise identity management software.